Field Sales 2026: 10 Actionable Tips

 Rank accounts before reps start knocking

-Use a scoring model that reps can follow in the field and managers can inspect in forecast reviews.
-Keep it simple enough to use daily, but strict enough to change behavior.
+Use a simple scoring model that reps can follow in the field and managers can inspect in forecast reviews.
+Keep it practical and actionable.

 Score each opportunity on four factors: